 $$

-But the above quadratic programming problem has a very large number ($O(n|\mathcal{Y}|)$) of constrains , which will take considerable time to solve.
-I. Tsochantaridis et al. \cite{svm2005} proposed a greedy algorithm to speed up the process by selecting only part of the constrains that contributes the most to finding the solution.
-Initially, the solver starts with an empty working set containing no constrains.
-Than the solver iteratively scans the training set to find the most violated constrains under the current solution.
-If a constrain is violated more times than a desired threshold, the constrain is added to the working set of constrains.
-Then the solver re-calculate the solution under the new working set.
-The algorithm will terminate once no more constrain can be added under the desired precision.
+But the above quadratic programming problem has a very large number ($O(n|\mathcal{Y}|)$) of constraints , which will take considerable time to solve.
+I. Tsochantaridis et al. \cite{svm2005} proposed a greedy algorithm to speed up the process by selecting only part of the constraints that contribute the most to finding the solution.
+Initially, the solver starts with an empty working set containing no constraints.
+Then the solver iteratively scans the training set to find the most violated constraints under the current solution.
+If a constraint is violated more times than a desired threshold, the constraint is added to the working set of constraints.
+Then the solver re-calculates the solution under the new working set.
+The algorithm will terminate once no more constraint can be added under the desired precision.

-In a later work by Joachims et al.\cite{svm2009}, they created a new formulation and algorithm to further speed up the algorithm.
-Instead of using one slack variables for each training sample, which results in a total of $n$ slack variables, they use a single slack variable for all $n$ training samples.
+In a later work by Joachims et al.\cite{svm2009}, they created a new formulation and an algorithm to further speed up the algorithm.
+Instead of using one slack variable for each training sample, which results in a total of $n$ slack variables, they use a single slack variable for all $n$ training samples.
 The following formula is the 1-slack version of slack-rescaling structural SVM:

 $$